djwackey/notes/Google Cloud certification exam/Professional Cloud Architect.md

   - E. Enable Logging export to Google BigQuery and use ACLs and views to scope the data shared with the auditor

-29. You have been asked to select the storage system for the click-data of your companyג€™s large portfolio of websites.
+29. You have been asked to select the storage system for the click-data of your company's large portfolio of websites.
 This data is streamed in from a custom website analytics package at a typical rate of 6,000 clicks per minute.
 With bursts of up to 8,500 clicks per second.
 It must have been stored for future analysis by your data science and user experience teams.
 Which storage infrastructure should you choose?

   - A. Google Cloud SQL